johnzxcvbnm/Adi/unit_4/w10d05/homework/README.md

 - Similarly, when viewing _a user_, instead of showing their tweets in order of id, have it show up in order of tweets with the most likes
 - Try using the faker gem you used during lab to seed your database
 - Add an Angular front end.
 Put your html files in the `public` directory and the rails server will serve them up.
 - Get a head start on React.
-Checkout [Thinking in React](https://reactjs.org/docs/thinking-in-react.html)
+Check out [Thinking in React](https://reactjs.org/docs/thinking-in-react.html)